epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/Encoder Pages.md

 You want to home the Color properties for channel 1.
 Type {% include console_button.html content="1" %}, {% include console_button.html content="Shift" %} + {% include console_button.html content="Color" %}, {% include console_button.html content="Home" %}, {% include console_button.html content="Enter" %}.
 ## On Keyboard
-None of the Encoder Pages are assigned a key.
+None of the Encoder Pages are mapped to a key.
 However, you can change pages from within the Encoder Display menu on the monitor.
 You can also directly select properties from this area.